72squared/redpipe/docs/rationale.rst

 How RedPipe Makes Things Easier
 -------------------------------
+*RedPipe* makes things easier by first making it harder.
+It's a paradigm shift.
+You ready?
+Here it comes.

+*All redis calls are pipelined.*

+On the surface this seems unnecessary.
+But stick with me for a few minutes.
-*RedPipe* gives you the tools to break up pipelined calls into modular reusable components.
+It will unlock the tools to break up pipelined calls into modular reusable components.

-The first step is to make the commands return a reference to the data before execute happens.
+The first step is to make the commands return a reference to the data immediately.
 We'll call this reference object a `Future`.
 The `redpipe.Future` object gets populated with data once the pipeline executes.

+That makes the code look very much like a non-pipelined call.
+You invoke the redis-py method and you get a response back from that call.
+The response is a `redpipe.Future` object, but you don't ever need to think about that.

-It also behaves just like the underlying result.
+Once the pipeline executes, the `Future` behaves just like the underlying result.

 *RedPipe* embraces the spirit of `duck-typing <https://en.wikipedia.org/wiki/Duck_typing#In_Python>`_.